Craftivism: Social justice issues

 The Craftivist Collective, founded by Sarah Corbett, is an inclusive group of people committed to using thoughtful crafted works to help themselves and encourage others be the positive change they wish to see in the world.

 There is a manifesto and a checklist of goals for the work of the group which includes being welcoming, encouraging and positive, creative and non-threatening, and focusing on global poverty and human rights injustices.

 One of the Craftivist Collective's key achievements was to convince the M&S board to pay their 50,000 employees the living wage in 2015.

-This campaign was awarded with the Economic Justice Campaigner of the year 2017 by Sheila McKechnie Foundation, and was nominated for the 2017 Care2 UK Impact Award.
+This campaign was awarded with the Economic Justice Campaigner of the year 2017 by Sheila McKechnie Foundation, who was also nominated for the 2017 Care2 UK Impact Award.

 On the back of this award, Sarah Corbett continues to work with large charities to deliver strategic craftivism projects and teach them in the art of gentle protest.

-Guerrilla kindness

-Australian artist Sayraphim Lothian has used craftivism to "make people's day brighter".
-She left small handcrafted works of art on the streets for people to find and take home.

-Protest models

-When craftivists take to the street, they utilize various protest models.

-A popular form of protest is the "knit-in," where knitters infiltrate a public space and knit.
-They might ride a subway, occupy a civic building, or sit in a park.
-They use the knit-in to draw attention to their issue of concern.
-The Revolutionary Knitting Circle of Calgary, Canada staged a knit-in in front of Calgary's financial office buildings during the summit of the G-8 nations in 2002.
-The Knit-in not only provides an opportunity to protest against injustice, but also allows for a running discussion about social issues between the stationary knitters.
-Jack Bratich of Rutgers University argues that, "Knitting in public also creates a gendered question of space.
-It rips open the enclosure of the domestic space to public consumption, exposing productive work that has contributed to women's invisible and unpaid labor".
-Women are, thereby, able to gain power from an activity that previously symbolized their repression.

-Craftivist Carrie Reichardt has covered her home, car and studio with mosaics which utilizes ceramics, screen-printing and transfers to highlight "plight of inmates on death row, the Black Panthers, and the spirituality of the planet."

-Another form of craft-themed activism is guerilla art.
-The Texas-based group Knitta places street art such as street pole cozies and antenna warmers in cities throughout the country.
-Similarly, Sarah Corbett created handicrafts - textile art with provoking messages in public spaces.

-Volunteers for Postcards To Voters often create their own hand-decorated postcards to send to potential voters ahead of elections in hopes of increasing turnout.
-The work can be done solo, but is often done at "postcarding parties" at a volunteer's home or a cafe.
+Criticism

+Craftivism has been shaped by longstanding discourse regarding the status of women's creative expression in the art world, especially the use of art as a means of political and social commentary.
+Women's textile work has historically been positioned as "applied" or "decorative", a hierarchy that positioned fiber-based and home-women's craft forms as a less influential forms relative to painting and sculpting.
+Contemporary scholars claim that the devaluation of textile arts in the realm of political commentary contributes to the ongoing invisibility of gendered labor.
+This devaluation often leads to the dismissal of craftivist actions as to be apolitical or sentimental, even when targeting relevant political issues.

+Feminist art discourse has also raised questions on whether craftivism challenges or reinforces domesticity and 'traditional' roles associated with femininity, something that the contemporary feminism movement is desperate to pull away from.
+Certain critics argue that using traditionally feminine materials and techniques risks the reproduction of gendered expectations, other scholars emphasize that the reclamation of domestic craft serves as a feminist strategy, drawing political force from the very history that undervalues women's labor.
+This tension is a part of a broader and more complex feminist movement discourse, regarding the role of embodied material practices as a form of political resistance.